lukecav/awesome-wp-speed-up/README.md

 * [Plugins Garbage Collector](https://wordpress.org/plugins/plugins-garbage-collector/) - Plugins Garbage Collector scans your WordPress database and shows the tables beyond of core WordPress installation.
 * [Delete Expired Transients](https://wordpress.org/plugins/delete-expired-transients/) - Delete old, expired transients from WordPress wp_options table.
 * [Advanced Database Cleaner](https://wordpress.org/plugins/advanced-database-cleaner/) - Clean database by deleting unused data such as 'old revisions', 'old drafts', 'orphan options', etc. Optimize database and more.
+* [Index Autoload](https://wordpress.org/plugins/index-autoload-littlebizzy/) - Adds an index to the autoload in wp_options table via WP-Cron on a daily basis, resulting in a more efficient database and faster site performance.

 ## Slow Query and Debugging Plugins
 * [Query Monitor](https://wordpress.org/plugins/query-monitor/) - Query Monitor is a debugging plugin for anyone developing with WordPress.